RLOpenCatalyst/rg-doc/source/Features.rst

 If there are any failed provisioned product in my products panel you cannot do actions on the project.
 You need to terminate that product.

-If there are any failed provisioned product in my products panel you cannot do actions on the project.
-You need to terminate that product.

 Budgets (for Principal Investigator)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We have brought in a budget  screen for the Principal Investigator to view budget consumption across projects.
+As a Principal Investigator, you can view the organization-wide budgets from the **Budgets** screen with drill-down to the project, researcher and product level.

 **Navigation to Budget screen**

 Logged as Principal Account.
 Click on “☰” Symbol which is available on left side header.
-You can see menu like:

-  a. **My projects** : Through this, you can navigate to My Projects page.

-  b. **Budget**  : Through this, you can navigate to the Budget Details page.
+Click on the "Budgets" menu item through this, you can navigate to the Budget Details page.

 .. image:: images/budget.png